A Question of Integrity

 Can you trust Sister White?

 When the same measure of judgment is applied to Mrs. White as she used upon others, it can be seen that Mrs. White is the one who suffered problems with honesty, integrity, and credibility.
-The question you need to ask yourself is this: Can I really trust that what Sister White said is the truth?
+Given her propensity to deceive others, are her writings really trustworthy?

 1. Ellen White, Manuscript Releases, vol. 8, p.
 239.